lisp-mirror/clcon/doc/INSTALL.md

 ### Prerequisites
 [SBCL](http://www.sbcl.org/platform-table.html) >= 1.2.7.
 Check your sbcl version with `(lisp-implementation-version)`

-[tcl/tk](http://tcl.tk) >= 8.6.2.
+[Tcl/tk](http://tcl.tk) >= 8.6.2.
 To check your tcl tk version start `wish` from the console and type in in the console: `info patchlevel`.
 If your distribution have earlier version, try Tombert's tcltk, see http://wiki.tcl.tk/668, or something else.

-[quicklisp](https://www.quicklisp.org/beta/) set up at your SBCL
+[Quicklisp](https://www.quicklisp.org/beta/) set up at your SBCL

-[slime](https://common-lisp.net/project/slime/) must be known to your quicklisp (do `(ql:quickload :slime)` once), but not loaded in your initialization files (e.g. your ~/.sbclrc)
+[Slime](https://common-lisp.net/project/slime/) must be known to your quicklisp (do `(ql:quickload :slime)` once), but not loaded in your initialization files (e.g. your ~/.sbclrc)

-find where your quicklisp's local-projects are located.
+Find where your quicklisp's local-projects are located.
 Simplest way to do it is to start sbcl and type in: `ql:*local-project-directories*`.
 It will print list of local projects directories, choose any of these.
 Usually it is `~/quicklisp/local-projects`.

-setting of `sb-impl::*default-external-format*` to `:utf-8` in your initialization file, e.g.
+Make sure `sb-impl::*default-external-format*` is `:utf-8`.
+E.g., add the following to your ~/.sbclrc

     (setf sb-impl::*default-external-format* to :utf-8)

-hg (Mercurial)
+Mercurial (aka hg)

     sudo apt-get install mercurial